riggid/Notes/Semester 1/Physics/Unit 3/Questions.md

     *   **Explanation:** Electrons are fermions, so they obey the Pauli Exclusion Principle: no two identical fermions can occupy the exact same quantum state simultaneously (a quantum state is defined by its energy, momentum, and spin).
     *   **Significance:** Because electrons cannot share states, they are forced to occupy successively higher energy levels, starting from the lowest available state.
 Even at absolute zero temperature (0K), electrons do not all collapse into the lowest energy level.
 Instead, they fill up the available states from the lowest energy until all electrons are accommodated, creating a "Fermi sea" of electrons up to the Fermi energy ($E_f$).
 This leads to a substantial average kinetic energy for electrons even at 0K, a concept entirely absent in classical physics.

-**In essence, the combination of quantum confinement leading to discrete energy levels, and the Pauli Exclusion Principle forcing electrons to occupy these levels sequentially, fills up a broad range of energy states, creating a highly energetic "sea" of electrons even at low temperatures, which is the hallmark of the quantum free electron gas.** (Refer to [Core Notes.md](#defining-features-of-a-quantum-free-electron-gas) for more detail).
+**In essence, the combination of quantum confinement leading to discrete energy levels, and the Pauli Exclusion Principle forcing electrons to occupy these levels sequentially, fills up a broad range of energy states, creating a highly energetic "sea" of electrons even at low temperatures, which is the hallmark of the quantum free electron gas.** (Refer to [[#defining-features-of-a-quantum-free-electron-gas|Core Notes.md]] for more detail).

 **9. Write the differences between Fermions and Bosons.**